sumup-oss/collector/README.md

     | 'page-view'
     | 'page-reactivated'
     | 'submit'
+    | 'browser-back'
-    | 'browser-back'; // This property is added internally based on the kind of event you dispatched.
+    | 'section-expanded'; // This property is added internally based on the kind of event you dispatched.
   timestamp: number; // This property is added internally when the dispatch function is called customParameters?: {
     [key: string]: any;